top of page

 Keep moisture and air out while allowing your home to move the way it should.

-Request Assessment
+Request Inspection

 Log homes are built to move, and that movement puts constant stress on joints, seams, and connection points.
+Chinking and sealants are what keep those areas protected.

 Draft Control